chipbaber/apex_textdemo/apex_link_cssHide.md

 In this example we will show you how to leverage CSS selectors inside APEX classic reports to hide null values.
 We will start with a classic report that has a url inside one of the columns but has a number of null values.

 We reccomend watching this video as the guide for the steps below.
-(How to Remove Null Links Inside APEX Reports with CSS Selectors){https://youtu.be/vyxFeww1XyM}
+[How to Remove Null Links Inside APEX Reports with CSS Selectors](https://youtu.be/vyxFeww1XyM)

 ![](assets/2023-08-30-08-56-18.png)